 - Slice pickles into rounds or cut into 4 to 6 wedges.
 For evenly sliced pickles, use a mandoline or food processor.
 For a crinkle cut use a crinkle cutter knife or similar attachment on your food processor or mandoline.

-How to Make Refrigerator Pickles
+How To Make Refrigerator Pickles

 2. In a large saucepan, bring water, sugar, vinegar, and salt to a boil.
 Stir to dissolve sugar.
 Turn off the heat.

-3. Using a funnel, carefully pour the hot liquid over the top of the pickles until full, leaving about 1/2 inch at the top.
+3. Using a funnel, carefully pour the hot liquid over the top of the pickles until full, leaving about ยฝ inch at the top.
 Let pickles cool at room temp before placing the lid.
 Refrigerate at least 24 hours.

 Dill pickles go with just about anything and make the perfect snack.
 Here are a few recipes that we like to use the pickles in, or serve with.